How to Relax – While Upping Your House Value

 A recent report found that 90% of Brits find moving house stressful, but what if there was a way to relax, while also upping the value of your house by 5% to 8%?
 The team at Platinum Spas has spoken with Abi Hookway, a property expert, to get her thoughts on which spa facilities add and take away property value and their potential effect on bills.
 This comes after Zoopla found that buyer demand and the number of sales agreed is up 25% since 2023 with the average UK house prices rising 1% year on year, an increase which is expected to continue well into the new year.

-For homeowners looking to boost their property’s value, adding spa-like amenities can affect property value.
-Whether it’s a hot tub sheltered by an oak wood gazebo or transforming a garage into a gym complete with a sauna, how do these luxurious additions impact your home’s market value?
+For homeowners looking to boost their property’s value, adding spa-like amenities can make a significant difference.
+Whether it’s a hot tub sheltered by an oak wood gazebo or transforming a garage into a gym complete with a sauna, these luxurious additions can enhance your home’s appeal.
+For an added touch of customization, Custom Printed Gazebos can be a unique feature, combining style and functionality to create a standout element in your backyard retreat.
+How do these thoughtful upgrades impact your home’s market value?

 Which spa facilities are best for adding value to a property?